drmonkeyninja/cakephp-social-share/README.md

 );
 ```

-You can easily produce a list of links to share to different social networks:-
+You can easily produce a list of links to share to different social networks:
 ```php
 $services = array(
 	'facebook' => __('Share on Facebook'),